 Why I Love Saturday Races

-I love Saturday races because on Sunday I can relax.
-After traveling to a race and then actually running it, it can be quite exhausting.
+I love Saturday races because I can relax on Sunday.
+Traveling to a race and running it can be quite exhausting.

-For a 5K or 10K it’s not so bad, even if there is a long drive involved.
-For a Half or full Marathon it can be a full day.
+For a 5K or 10K it’s not too bad, even with a long drive.
+A Half or full Marathon can consume a full day.

 I love Saturday races because I feel like I have accomplished something.
 How many times have you gone back to work on Monday and felt like you did nothing all weekend?
 That it was a total waste of time.